martchoukaur-byte/tech_portfolio_nasdaq_100_risk_analysis/METHODOLOGY.md

 - For each stock i, compute its covariance with the portfolio: Cov(r_i, r_p)
 - Compute the marginal contribution to risk: β_i = Cov(r_i, r_p) / σ_p
 - Compute the risk contribution: RC_i = w_i · β_i
-- Express as a percentage of total portfolio volatility: RC_i / σ_p × 100%
+- Express as a percentage of total portfolio volatility: RC_i / σ_p * 100%

 **Interpretation:** Risk contribution reveals which stocks drive portfolio volatility relative to their weights.
 If a stock has a 20% weight but contributes 25% of portfolio risk, it has a +5 percentage point risk premium.
-This analysis identifies whether high-risk holdings are justified by superior Sharpe ratios or represent uncompensated risk drag.
+This analysis identifies whether high-risk holdings are justified (for instance by superior Sharpe ratios) or represent uncompensated risk drag.